minifigone/vscode-archive-browser/README.md

 **This is pre-release software.
 Features may be missing or incomplete.**
 Our testing capabilities are limited at this time.
-Please the the Contributing section for more information.
+Please see the Contributing section for more information.

 - Extract ZIP and ZIP-like archives compressed using Deflate or Store
   - ZIP (.zip)